 About our recipe

-Another good thing about these Dominican shrimp dish is that although there will be some small variations among the recipes of each home, in the end, the result is almost the same.
+Another good thing about these Dominican shrimp dishes is that although there will be some small variations among the recipes of each home, in the end, the result is almost the same.
 The most "daring" thing I've seen is someone who adds some hot sauce to it, but that's not very common.
-And if you want to try a crazy-good version of Camarones Guisados with coconut, we have a recipe.
+And if you want to try a crazy-good version of Camarones guisados with coconut, we have a recipe.

 Camarones Guisados Recipe (Stewed Shrimp)

-- 2 tablespoons of olive oil
+- 2 tablespoons olive oil

-- 3 cloves of garlic, crushed
+- 3 cloves garlic, crushed

-- 1 cup of tomato sauce
+- 1 cup tomato sauce

-- ½ teaspoon of pepper (or more, to taste)
+- ½ teaspoon pepper (freshly-cracked, or ground), (or more, to taste)

-- 1 ½ teaspoon of salt (or more, to taste)
+- 1½ teaspoon salt, (or more, to taste)

-- Cook and stir the tomatoes, bell pepper, and garlic for a minute.Add tomato sauce and water.
-Simmer over low heat until all the vegetables are cooked through.
-Stir in the shrimp and simmer until the shrimp turn bright pink.
+- Heat the olive oil in a skillet over low heat.
+Cook the tomatoes, bell pepper, and garlic stirring frequently.Add tomato sauce and 1 cup of water.
+Cook over low heat until the vegetables are cooked through.

-- Season with salt and pepper to taste.
+- Add the shrimp and cook until they turn bright pink.Season with salt and pepper to taste.